BolinLai/LEGO/README.md

 #### HuggingFace (recommended)

 Download from this [repo](https://huggingface.co/datasets/bolinlai/LEGO-Dataset) using huggingface_hub or git-lfs.
+Then unzip EgoGen.zip under this directory.

 #### DropBox